I completed the build on my 1st 6x45mm several years ago.

 |Boyds AT-ONE laminated stock

-Okay, it may not be the prettiest piece
+Okay, it may not look like what you're

 How this Journey Began